A3-TasmanDynamics/TasDyn-ATC-System/README.md

 This system is decoupled into four primary components:

 1. **Arma 3 Server Mod (SQF):** Sweeps the `CfgVehicles` for active aircraft, extracting coordinates, altitude, speed, heading, and pilot data.
+Built using HEMTT.
-2. **Backend Bridge (Node.js/Express):** A lightweight server that receives HTTP POST data from the Arma 3 server and broadcasts it instantly via WebSockets.
+2. **Backend Bridge (Node.js/Express):** A lightweight TypeScript server that receives HTTP POST data from the Arma 3 server and broadcasts it instantly via WebSockets.
 3. **STRATCOM WebApp (Vue 3/Vite):** A dark-mode, CRT-styled frontend utilizing Jetelain's `GameMapStorage` architecture to render live radar blips over high-resolution, custom-tiled map extracts natively using Leaflet (`L.CRS.Simple`).
 4. **TasDyn AI (Discord.js):** A connected bot that monitors the WebSocket feed and announces takeoffs, landings, and radar losses in a designated Discord channel.